Famous Festivals in Turkey

 This conference is one of the oldest festivals in Turkey, which has been held every year for almost 750 years, and under any circumstances.
 In fact, Turks and lovers of Rumi’s philosophy celebrate this day, the anniversary of Rumi’s death, as his wedding night, which is actually his joining God and his eternal love.

 Istanbul’s Culture and Art Festivals

 One of the most youth-friendly festivals in Turkey, held in Istanbul, is the Festival of the Culture and Art Foundation.
 In this festival, 5 different festivals will be held in total.
 The locals and tourists who come to this city are very much in touch with this festival and welcome it by heart.
-In this festival, various works are performed in different artistic fields such as music, jazz, theater, design and film making.
+In this festival, various works are performed in different artistic fields, such as music, jazz, theater, design, and filmmaking.

 International Istanbul Gastronomy Festival

-Another one of popular festivals in Turkey is the International Food Festival, which is usually held in Istanbul.
-It seems that this festival is a good and special opportunity for the food lovers.
+Another one of the popular festivals in Turkey is the International Food Festival, which is usually held in Istanbul.
+It seems that this festival is a good and special opportunity for food lovers.
 This festival is held between February 22nd and 25th.
 One of the goals of the festival is for chefs, or so-called Turkish and international chefs, to compete with their cooking skills.

 Rock n’Coke near Hezarfen Airfield

-If you are a fan of rock music, one of the largest rock music festivals in Turkey takes places in July every year.
+If you are a fan of rock music, one of the largest rock music festivals in Turkey takes place in July every year.
 The two-day music festival will be held at Hezarfen Airport, during which the largest rock bands in Turkey and the world will perform.